How Safe Is Bariatric Surgery in Los Angeles?

 Weight Loss Surgery at Marina Weight Loss

 At Marina Weight Loss, we pride ourselves on our impeccable experience and our excellent care.
-We perform lap-band, gastric bypass, and gastric sleeve procedures, as well as the cutting-edge gastric plication surgery, combinations of procedures, and revisions of past weight-loss operations.
+We perform lap-band, gastric bypass, and gastric sleeve procedures, as well as combinations of procedures, and revisions of past weight-loss operations.
 We keep up-to-date with the most modern surgical developments, and we always place safety before all other considerations.

 We are highly trained specialists with thousands of procedures under our belts, and our safety record and patient satisfaction level are very good.
 In recognition of our successful pursuit of quality and safety, the American Society for Metabolic and Bariatric Surgery granted Marina Weight Loss the MBSAQIP accreditation.
 We underwent a rigorous screening process, including examinations of our records and our facilities, to earn this honor.